 Thus, apps amalgamating mobile phone functions are comparatively more popular.
 This brings a completely different opportunity to app designers which is missing in website design.

-While considering the designing factor, the size of both the interfaces should be considered.
-Smartphones, which means a smaller display have lesser smaller pixels and therefore, heavy graphics and big picture galleries should not be taken into account.
+While considering the designing factor, the size of both interfaces should be considered.
+Smartphones, which means a smaller display has lesser smaller pixels and therefore, heavy graphics and big-picture galleries should not be taken into account.
 On the other hand, for accessing a website on a desktop you have a keyboard at your disposal and this bigger display can include as many features as possible.
 This is because websites don't face the clutter challenges which small screen apps go through.

 All these distinctions should be studied and needs to be kept in mind while designing a website and mobile app.
 This way you can meet the expectations of website and mobile app users.